 Nanotechnology deals with materials, structures and devices with dimensions that are in the 1- to 100-nm length scale.
-These entities have properties (physical, chemical and biological) that are very different from their bulk counterparts, and they can be tuned to obtained novel and desired functionalities.
+These entities have properties (physical, chemical and biological) that are very different from their bulk counterparts, and they can be tuned to obtain novel and desired functionalities.
 The goal of this minor is to enhance the student's background, knowledge and skills in the topical area of nanotechnology.
-The minor covers classes in several fields of science and engineering; it encompasses all of the departments in the McKelvey School of Engineering and several in Arts & Sciences.
+The minor includes courses in several fields of science and engineering; it encompasses all of the departments in the McKelvey School of Engineering as well as several departments in Arts & Sciences.
 It is open to undergraduate students pursuing an engineering degree or a related Arts & Sciences major (e.g., chemistry, physics, biology, environmental studies, pre-med).

 Units required: 18

 Required courses: Select from the following menus:

 |Chem 401||Physical Chemistry I||3|

 |MEMS 3610||Materials Science||3|